 To download guidance on completing your declaration click here

-(b) if the item is accompanied by an EU commercial activity certificate, commonly referred to as an ‘Article 10’ permit.
+(b) if the item is accompanied by a commercial activity certificate, commonly referred to as an ‘Article 10’ permit.
 The latter are rarely granted in the case of ivory objects.

 More information about legal restrictions on the trade in or import and export of endangered species (including elephant ivory) may be found on the web pages of the Animal and Plant Health Agency (an agency of Defra):

 This article, supplemented by further information about ivory can also be read on one of the Advice pages of this site.